stripey76/Randonicon/README.md

 If you wish to contact me more consistently or just want to hang out with other people, you can join our discord here: https://discord.gg/DWKPugsTMM
 **Keep in mind this server is not 100% centered around the mod, it is a hub.**

-*This is also your only real method of getting suggestions or issues to my attention, i don't look on github often except when i am.*
+*This is also your only real method of getting suggestions or issues to my attention, i don't look on github often.*